magnacore/ViperOS/configurations/home/anaconda3/envs/util/share/doc/yt_dlp/README.txt

 Note that options in configuration file are just the same options aka switches used in regular command line calls; thus there MUST BE NO WHITESPACE after - or --, e.g. -o or --proxy but not - o or -- proxy.
-They must also be quoted when necessary as-if it were a UNIX shell.

 You can use --ignore-config if you want to disable all configuration files for a particular yt-dlp run.
 If --ignore-config is found inside